Chapter 10.08

 3. For the temporary storage of construction equipment or material provided a permit is issued pursuant to Chapter 12.62 and the storage is consistent with provisions of the Uniform Building Code;

-4. For the temporary display and sale of goods and/or merchandise by an association of businesses adjoining any street or sidewalk provided a permit is issued pursuant to Chapter 12.62 and the sale is consistent with Council policy;
+4. For the temporary display and sale of goods or merchandise by an association of businesses adjoining any street or sidewalk, provided a permit is issued pursuant to Chapter 12.62 and the sale is consistent with Council policy;

-5. For the temporary sale or display of goods or merchandise in conjunction with a special event for which a permit has been issued by the City Manager pursuant to Chapter 11.03 and the City Council has approved a resolution of street closure pursuant to authorization granted by the California Vehicle Code;
+5. For the temporary sale or display of goods or merchandise in conjunction with a special event for which a permit has been issued by the City Manager pursuant to Chapter 11.03 and the City Council has approved a resolution of street closure pursuant to the authorization granted by the Cal.
+Veh.
+Code;

-6. For the conduct of special celebrations, sporting events or similar activities involving a nonprofit corporation, nonprofit association, community organization or similar entity provided a permit is issued by the City Manager pursuant to Chapter 11.03, the City Council has adopted a street closure resolution pursuant to the authority granted by the California Vehicle Code and the event, celebration or activity is consistent with Council Policy;
+6. For the conduct of special celebrations, sporting events or similar activities involving a nonprofit corporation, nonprofit association, community organization or similar entity, provided a permit has been issued by the City Manager pursuant to Chapter 11.03, the City Council has adopted a street closure resolution pursuant to the authority granted by the Cal.
+Veh.
+Code, and the event, celebration or activity is consistent with Council policy;

 7. For sidewalk dining subject to the provisions of Chapter 13.18;

-8. For sidewalk vendors in compliance with Chapter 5.97, or any successor chapter.
+8. For sidewalk vendors in compliance with Chapter 5.97.

 C. Sales, events, celebrations, or other activities authorized by this section shall be conducted in strict compliance with the following: